OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/data-availability-committees/04-configure-dac.md

 ### Batch poster configuration

 AnyTrust works with a group of Data Availability Servers, forming a committee that ensures transaction data is accessible.
 When setting up the Nitro Batch Poster, you need to provide specific information for each committee member.
-This includes their URL, BLS public key, a unique single-bit identifier (bitmask) for each member, and a parameter known as assumed-honest.
+This includes their URL and BLS public key for each member, and a parameter known as assumed-honest.
 As mentioned before, assumed-honest refers to the minimum number of committee members that we trust.

 To ensure data is stored properly, a certain number of committee members need to confirm they have the data.
 This number is calculated as `K = (N + 1) - H`, where _N_ is the total number of committee members and _H_ is the minimum number of members assumed to be honest.